 NOTICE: Use a torque wrench to tighten lug nuts.
-Tightening by hand or with an impact wrench is not recommended.
+Tightening with an impact wrench is not recommended.

-See Chart in Specification Section in this manual for wheel torque ratings.
+See Specification Section in this manual for wheel torque ratings.

 Proper wheel nut torque is very important to safe and dependable towing of your vehicle.
 The wheel and axle systems used in travel trailers and fifth wheels are similar, yet different, in many ways to those used on cars and trucks.
 These differences are important and require special attention to wheel nut torque both while the trailer is new and throughout the trailer's life.